 Humans arrive in Beijing (Beijing and Me supplement two)

 Africa.
 China.
-Africa
+Africa.

 In his 1871 book The Descent of Man, Charles Darwin became the first person to propose the idea that it was “probable” that Africa was the cradle of humans and, in fact, Africa has been the focus of evolutionists and paleoanthropologists since the early part of the twentieth century.
 And while the “Out of Africa” idea held sway, the questions of how and when different branches of the hominid tree evolved to become Homo sapiens (H.sapiens) or whether there was interbreeding with other evolutionary limbs such as Neanderthals remained open.

 Then, in 1921, Otto Zdansky, an Austrian paleontologist, discovered a human tooth at Longgushan a hill complex in the village of Zhoukoudian just 60 kilometers (37 miles) southwest of Tiananmen Square in Beijing.
-Researchers continued exploring the site and in 1929 Chinese anthropologist Péi Wénzhōng discovered a relatively complete skullcap
+Researchers continued exploring the site and in 1929 Chinese anthropologist Péi Wénzhōng discovered a relatively complete skullcap and the discovery was labeled Peking Man.

-and the discovery was labeled Peking Man.
-Although Peking Man belonged to the branch called H. erectus, Chinese scientists now used this 400,000 year old fossil to put forth a claim that modern humans arose in this part of Asia.
+Although Peking Man belonged to the branch called Homo erectus, Chinese scientists now used this 400,000 year old fossil to put forth a claim that modern humans arose in this part of Asia.
 The battle was on.
 I won’t enter into the details but, in the end, Africa more or less won although that doesn’t mean Asia and China don’t still have a lot to say in the matter.

 How the H. did we happen?